kmcconeghy/R-Methods/index.Rmd

 # Preface

+## Introduction
+  This book contains a collection of working papers covering various statistical, analytical or causal inference problems using R statistical software.[@R-base] It is a work-in-progress and meant as a personal reference tool, but freely open to the public.
+Enjoy!

-"Scotty" is my own package. "tidyverse" is Wickam et al. general suite of packages/commands to work with R. "Hmisc" is Frank Harrel's miscellaneous commands, many of which are quite useful.
-Other packages may be loaded as they are specifically relevant to a chapter.
+  Depending on the chapter many packages may be loaded into the environment.
+"Scotty" is my own package many of the functions are discussed in the text. "tidyverse" is Wickam et al. general suite of packages/commands to work with R. "Hmisc" is Frank Harrel's miscellaneous commands, many of which are quite useful.
+Other packages may be loaded as needed for a specific chapter.

+  My knowledge in pharmacology, pharmacoepidemiology, causal inference, and econometrics comes primarily from graduate work, ongoing research and personal interest.[@angrist2008mostly]